 At the beginning of 2008 the WPDD established the Decommissioning Cost Estimation Group (DCEG), a specialist sub-group to foster the exchange of information and experience on the specific topic of estimating costs for decommissioning.
-In 2009 the group completed a study on the cost drivers and reporting requirements for decommissioning and in 2011 the International Structure for Decommissioning Costing as a joint initiative of the NEA, EC, and IAEA.
+In 2009 the group completed a study on the cost drivers and reporting requirements for decommissioning and in 2012 the International Structure for Decommissioning Costing as a joint initiative of the NEA, EC, and IAEA.
+In 2013 the Cost Control Guide for Decommissioning of Nuclear Installations was published to provide a practical, user friendly approach to implementing cost and schedule controls for decommissioning programs to minimize project budget and schedule overruns.